An Arithmetic Count of the Lines on a Smooth Cubic Surface: Introduction

 Define the Euler number $e(\mathcal{E}) \in \operatorname{GW}(k)$ to be the sum of the local indices using the described recipe and this local degree.
 Since local coordinates are not as well-behaved for smooth schemes as for manifolds, some finite determinacy results are being used implicitly, but in the present case, these are elementary algebra.
 We show the Euler number is well-defined using Scheja--Stoch's perspective on duality for finite complete intersections (e.g., \cite{scheja}), which shows that this local degree behaves well in families.

 The result is as follows.
-Let $X$ be a smooth scheme of dimension $r$ over $k$ which admits Nisnevich coordinates near its closed points.
-(For example this holds if $k$ is perfect and $r \geq 1$).
-Let $\mathcal{E} \to X$ be a relatively oriented rank $r$ vector bundle which after an odd degree extension of $k$ has a section $\sigma$ with only isolated zeros and such that any two can be connected by such sections (as in Definition \ref{df:ss'connected_isolated_zeros}), potentially after further extensions of odd degree.
+Let $X$ be a smooth scheme of dimension $r$ over $k$.
+Let $\mathcal{E} \to X$ be a relatively oriented rank $r$ vector bundle such that any pair of sufficiently general sections can be connected by sections with only isolated zeros (as in Definition \ref{df:ss'connected_isolated_zeros}), potentially after further extensions of odd degree.

 \begin{tm} The Euler number is independent of the choice of section $\sigma$. \end{tm}

 This is shown as Corollary \ref{e(E)well-defined} in Section \ref{section:Euler_number_relatively_oriented_VB}, and some examples are computed.
 We deduce that the left-hand side of \eqref{Eqn: FinalLineCount} is independent of the choice of surface.
 We then show that this common class equals the right-hand side \eqref{Eqn: FinalLineCount} by evaluating the count on a specially chosen smooth surface.